7 Best Electronic Desk Notebooks for Digital Note-Taking

 Kindle Scribe: Note-Taking Meets E-Reader

 Amazon released the Kindle Scribe to combine their dominant e-reader platform with digital handwriting.
 You get a 10.2-inch display, frontlight for reading in any condition, and integration with the entire Kindle ecosystem.
+If you enjoy reading alongside note-taking, pairing a Kindle Scribe with a set of the best book lights for reading in the dark can further extend your late-night reading sessions when ambient light is scarce.

 The stylus comes included.
 Basic model is $339 with 16GB storage.
 Premium pen with eraser costs extra.
 Battery life reaches 12 weeks when reading, about 3 weeks with active note-taking.
 That's substantially longer than the remarkable device or iPad.